Commerce secretary: China virus could bring jobs back to US

 In fact, U.S. direct investment in China, which includes factories, continued to rise even after the SARS outbreak disrupted the Chinese economy in 2003.
 And labor costs will continue to remain far higher in the United States than in China and other Asian countries such as Vietnam.

 “Companies that are leaving China are not coming to the U.S.,’’ said Coates, who is also executive director of the Reshoring Institute, a nonprofit that researches issues surrounding corporate decisions on whether to return to the United States.
-“They’re going to other Asian countries ...
-IIf low cost is the only goal, then the U.S. is not the answer.''
+“They’re going to other Asian countries ....
+If low cost is the only goal, then the U.S. is not the answer.''

+After Ross' comments drew criticism, the Commerce Department issued a statement: “As Secretary Ross made clear, the first step is to bring the virus under control and help the victims of this disease," it said.
+“It is also important to consider the ramifications of doing business with a country that has a long history of covering up real risks to its own people and the rest of the world.''

-Asked about Ross’ comments, Larry Kudlow, President Donald Trump's top economic adviser, declined to endorse the notion that the U.S. economy stands to benefit from China’s health crisis.
+Asked about Ross’ comments, Larry Kudlow, Trump's top economic adviser, declined to endorse the notion that the U.S. economy stands to benefit from China’s health crisis.

 “This is not about trade, jobs or any of that,’’ Kudlow told reporters.
 He added: "The president has a lot of compassion for the Chinese situation.
 The threat of large numbers of people dying is a terrible thing.
 We just want to help.’’